asiopueo/10_MPC-Project/README.md

 ## Model Predictive Control and Latency
-Latency, i.e. the time interval between the moment the signal is set by the ECU (Electronic Controller Unit) and the moment the actuators have arrived at their intended position, is incorporated into the controller by altering the initial state of the optimizer from the current measured state to a predicted state.
+Latency, i.e. the time interval between the moment the signal is set by the ECU and the moment the actuators have arrived at their intended position, is incorporated into the controller by altering the initial state of the optimizer from the current measured state to a predicted state.

 Let ![](./images/var_latency.png) be the latency (which is set by default to 100ms),  ![](./images/var_actuators_0.png) the current actuator positions, and ![](./images/var_pre_state.png) the current measured state.
 The state of the vehicle at the time when the actuators will have reached their new position ![](./images/var_actuators_1.png), is therefore given by